Prosecutor calls R. Kelly a 'predator' as sex abuse trial, testimony begin | Entertainment

 It is the culmination of years of suspicions and accusations against Kelly, many discussed in the 2019 Lifetime documentary "Surviving R. Kelly," and nearly four years after the start of the #MeToo era.
 Kelly has been jailed for more than two years, and could face decades in prison if convicted.

 Even if he is acquitted, he still faces sex-related charges in Illinois and Minnesota, where he has also pleaded not guilty.
-Melendez said one accuser, Sonja, was sexually abused nearly two decades ago at Kelly's studio in Chicago, where the 22-year-old hoped to interview him for a radio station where she worked.
+Melendez said another accuser, Sonja, was sexually abused nearly two decades ago at Kelly's studio in Chicago, where the 22-year-old hoped to interview him for a radio station where she interned.

-The prosecutor said Sonja was locked in a room at the studio for three days, and lost consciousness soon after being let out and fed.
+The prosecutor said Sonja was locked in a room at the studio for three days, and once lost consciousness after being fed.
 Upon awakening, Sonja felt wetness between her legs, saw Kelly fastening his pants, and realized she had been sexually assaulted, Melendez said.

 Later in the trial, prosecutors will try to show that Kelly bribed an Illinois official in 1994 to obtain a fake ID for Aaliyah, who is Jane Doe No. 1 in the indictment and whose marriage license showed her age as 18, so that they could marry.
 According to prosecutors, Kelly believed he had impregnated Aaliyah, and hoped a marriage would keep her from having to testify against him.
 Aaliyah died in a 2001 plane crash.